jbterrylin/EnrollHelper/README.md

 flutter packages pub run build_runner build

+    // let all subject have logical class time
+    // (ex: get each combination with 1 lecture 1 tutorial with no time clash)

 change chain icon to dropdown: only connect, connect, only connect vice versa only show connected class shit